Top Online LPN Programs

 What are Online LPN Programs?

-Online LPN programs help you prepare to pursue a Licensed Practical Nurse career path.
-In this program, you will learn about subjects important in a nursing role.
-Study topics might include anatomy and pharmacology.
-You will cover theory, and you will also learn practical knowledge.
-You will practice, for example, how to check blood pressure.
-LPN programs will require you to have supervised clinical experience.
+Online LPN programs tend to help you prepare to pursue a Licensed Practical Nurse career path.
+Practical nursing programs thus cover subjects important in a nursing role.
+Some touch on the human body and growth.
+So, they might include anatomy and pharmacology.
+And others may cover nursing care and theory related to caring for patients.
+Along side are practical clinical skills classes.
+Like how to check blood pressure.
+As a result, LPN programs tend to require you to have supervised clinical experience.

 |What does an LPN do?||Where do LPNs Work?||Types of LPNs|